Skip to content

 Quick aside, because this post will probably reach a few of you too.
 If a creator's OnlyFans, Pornhub, or other adult page suddenly won't load and you're in the US or UK, the most likely cause isn't that the creator did anything wrong — it's that the platform geo-blocked your state or country to avoid the verification regime.
 Three things that usually get you back in:

-- Subscribe to the creator's mailing list if they have one.
-That's the channel that survives the next policy swing.
+• Check the creator's own site first, if they have one.
+The links there are usually maintained and route to whatever's currently accessible — it's the channel that survives the next policy swing.

-- Follow them on Reddit, Bluesky, or X, where the SFW announcements and updated links get posted.
+• Follow them on Reddit, Bluesky, or X, where the SFW announcements and updated links get posted.

 Geo-blocking is the platform's response to a state law, not the creator's.
 Most of us would prefer you didn't have to deal with it at all.